swiftlang/swift-evolution/proposals/NNNN-nonescapable-stdlib-primitives.md

 }
 ```

 The Standard Library provides special support for comparing arbitrary optional values against `nil`.
-We generalize this mechanism to work on nonescapable case:
+We generalize this mechanism to work on nonescapable cases:

 ```
 extension Optional where Wrapped: ~Copyable & ~Escapable {